 Here’s the latest in Disney dining:

-- Opening in December 2014, Trattoria al Forno at Disney’s BoardWalk will showcase classic Italian cuisine including handcrafted mozzarella made daily, fresh pasta and pizzas baked in wood-burning ovens.
+- Trattoria al Forno at Disney’s BoardWalk showcases classic Italian cuisine including handcrafted mozzarella made daily, fresh pasta and pizzas baked in wood-burning ovens.
 Open daily for breakfast and dinner, Chef Dee Foundoukis and her team in Trattoria al Forno’s kitchen are creating a true taste of all of Italy’s diverse regions.
 Pastas and main courses are paired with wines, 100 percent Italian from historic wine regions including Tuscany, Veneto and Piedmont, with 60 offerings by the bottle and more than 25 wines by the glass.

 - The re-imagined California Grill atop Disney’s Contemporary Resort features a beautiful new dining room and onstage kitchen and a new menu focusing on creative, fresh, seasonal dishes and top-of-the-line sushi.
 Designed by the Puccini Group in San Francisco, the spacious restaurant features a wall of wines with 1,600 bottles at the entrance and spectacular views from every table.
 First opened in 1995, California Grill is one of Disney’s top dining experiences.